hitesh23k/dataquest/README.md

 With the increasing acceptance of web3 and the emergence of so many unique and innovative blockchain networks and dapps, getting the right data becomes extremely difficult.
 Getting on-chain data comes with challenges regardless of how big or small the dapp is or how densely populated their data is.

 Existing platforms are either centralized (gitcoin) or don't directly focus on much smaller data requirements.
-The platforms are neither transparent nor permissionless and it is just a task to...put up a task.
+The platforms are neither transparent nor permissionless and it is just a task to..._put up a task_.

 Another issue the platforms usually encounter is that of the Dapp/Data requestor not being able to communicate with the data-finding community enough for them to understand what the requirements are for providing feedback on a one-on-one basis